History & Culture

 The Key to Richmond

 This, the longest siege in American warfare, unfolded in a methodical manner.
 For nearly every attack the Union made around Petersburg another was made at Richmond and this strained the Confederate's manpower and resources.
-Through this strategy Grant's army gradually and relentlessly encircled Petersburg and cut Lee's supply lines from the south.
+Through this strategy Grant's army gradually and relentlessly worked to encircle Petersburg and cut Lee's supply lines from the south.
 For the Confederates it was ten months of hanging on, hoping the people of the North would tire of the war.
 For soldiers of both armies it was ten months of rifle bullets, artillery, and mortar shells, relieved only by rear-area tedium, drill and more drill, salt pork and corn meal, burned beans and bad coffee.

 By mid-March it was apparent to Lee that Grant's superior force would either get around the Confederate right flank or pierce the line somewhere along it's 37-mile length.
 Th Southern commanders hoped to break the Union stranglehold on Petersburg by a surprise attack on Grant.
 This resulted in the Confederate loss at Fort Stedman and would be Lee's last grand offensive of the war.